 What this means is that, it is irrelevant whether the work injury was caused by the workers' own negligence or the negligence of the employer or a co-worker.

-Worker's Employment Must Be A Significant Contributing Factor To The Injury
+Does A Worker's Employment Have To Be A Significant Contributing Factor To The Injury?

 It is only in very exceptional circumstances that a worker will not be entitled to claim for workers' compensation benefits when injured in the course of their employment in Queensland.